Why did I get involved with the Boykin Spaniels?

 We typically do not maintain a waiting list but save text for those looking for a puppy.
 Once we have a litter and on about day 5, we send out a group text to everyone to confirm those still waiting on a puppy.
 704-564-9792.
 Please provide name and location.

-As of 2022, our Boykin pups are $2,500 and require an $1000 deposit to hold once you are notified by text.
+As of 2023, our Boykin pups are $2,500 and require an $1000 deposit to hold once you are notified by text.
 We accept deposits by Check, Cashier Check or Cash.
 In 2024, Heath will be available to stud to a few outside selected females.
 All of our dogs have been tested for CDDY (IVDD) and they are all Normal/Normal for this gene.
 All of our dogs are also Clear/Normal for CEA, EIC and DM except Peach which is a single carrrier for CEA.

 We do not ship our pups but are able to meet at Charlotte Douglas Airport for pup to ride in coach (or First Class) with you.
 We try to keep our litters until they are 8 weeks old but a little flexible on that.
 I communicate though text and live phone calls.
 Other forms of communication may miss announcements and therefore puppies.